 You can finish your day with some gelato.
 That’s always a hit with kids!

-While we were there we had traditional salmon soup at Story, a Nordic café and restaurant.
+While we were there we had traditional salmon soup at Story, a Nordic café and a popular restaurant.

 *For more information on Finnish foods click HERE.

 The Finn’s love their salmon soup.
 It’s hearty, served with fresh bread and the dill gives it a Finnish twist.
 Salmon soup is a big part of the Finnish culture and is a staple everywhere you go.

 While walking through beautiful Finnish nature, you will come across large Amur tigers, tiny pygmy marmosets, agile snow leopards, impressive wisents and dazzling, free roaming peafowls alongside indigenous Finnish species such as the elk, bear, wolverine and forest reindeer.

 Depending on the season and if purchased online, tickets for kids are anywhere from 8-10 Euros and 14-16 Euros for adults.
 There are discounts for seniors and small groups and children under 4 are free.
 Bonus!

 The Zoo shop at the ferry harbor is open from May to September.
 You can purchase plush toy animals from elks to snakes and other Korkeasaari Zoo products.
 A minishop at the Mustikkamaa ticket office is open from October to April.